oroinc/documentation/user_guide/activities_cont_requests.rst

     The ability to view and edit contact request depends on the specific roles and permissions defined in the system.

-- All the Contact Request can be viewed from the Contact Requests grid.
+- All the Contact Requests can be viewed from the Contact Requests grid.

 .. image:: ./img/activities/request_grid.png

-- From the gird, you can manage the Contact Request using the action icons:
+- From the grid, you can manage the Contact Request using the action icons:

   - Delete the request: |IcDelete|

-  - Get to the :ref:`Edit from <user-guide-ui-components-create-pages>` of the request: |IcEdit|
+  - Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the request: |IcEdit|

   - Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the request:  |IcView|